ameshkov/sniproxy/README.md

 ## Debugging locally

-If you want to contribute to `sniproxy`, here are some tips how to debug it locally.
+If you want to contribute to `sniproxy`, here are some tips on how to debug it locally.

 First, you rarely want to run with `sudo` and instead you'd prefer to use high